Skip to content

 Chat templates

 A chat template formats messages into the string the model receives.
-Different models use different formats, and the wrong format produces output that is coherent but degraded. mistral.rs auto-detects the template for almost every supported model.
-This guide covers manual override.
+The wrong format produces output that is coherent but degraded. mistral.rs resolves the template from the model files automatically for almost every supported model; when that fails, override it with a template file:

 Symptoms of a wrong template: